newylbot/utube-final/README.md

 ```

 The playlist becomes the default for future uploads.
 Playlists are created as
-**private** by default, but you can change the visibility later on YouTube.
+**unlisted** by default, but you can change the visibility later on YouTube.

 ---